JakobMelbye/plate.js/README.md

 __addClassToCells__: Adds a single class to an array of cells.
 Example: _plate.addClassToCells(['G12', 'H12'], 'bg-blue')_.

-__forEachPosition__ Runs a callback function for each cell/position on the plate.
+__forEachPosition__: Runs a callback function for each cell/position on the plate.
 The callback function receives the cell html element and the position as parameters.
+The direction can be set by using the second parameter (default is vertical - can either be vertical or horizontal).
+Example: _plate.forEachPosition((cellElement, position) => {console.log(cellElement, position)})_.